solex-dev/exercises/exercises/processing_instructions/README.md

 ## How the program works

 If you look at the program code you'll see that we have created a new struct `InstructionData` which defines the instruction data.
 In our case we have added name and age fields.
+We are using the `BorshSerialize` and `BorshDeserialize` traits to serialize and deserialize the instruction data.

 ```rust
 #[derive(BorshSerialize, BorshDeserialize, Debug)]